srlinuxeurope/DCFPartnerHackathon/docs/index.md

 ## Thanks and contributions

 As you can imagine, creating the activities that make up this hackathon is a lot of work.
-The hackathon team would like to thanks the following team members (in alphabetical order) for their contributions: Asad Arafat, Diogo Pinheiro, Guilherme Cale, Hans Thienpondt, James Cumming, Joao Machado, Kaelem Chandra, Laleh Kiani, Louis Van Eeckhoudt, Maged Makramalla, Miguel Redondo Ferrero, Roman Dodin, Saju Salahudeen, Samier Barguil, Shafkat Waheed, Shashi Sharma, Simon Tibbitts, Siva Sivakumar, Subba Konda, Sven Wisotzky, Thomas Hendriks, Tiago Amado.
-Zeno Dhaene, Tim Raphael and Vasileios Tekidis
+The hackathon team would like to thanks the following team members (in alphabetical order) for their contributions: Asad Arafat, Diogo Pinheiro, Guilherme Cale, Hans Thienpondt, James Cumming, Joao Machado, Kaelem Chandra, Laleh Kiani, Louis Van Eeckhoudt, Maged Makramalla, Miguel Redondo Ferrero, Roman Dodin, Saju Salahudeen, Samier Barguil, Shafkat Waheed, Shashi Sharma, Simon Tibbitts, Siva Sivakumar, Subba Konda, Sven Wisotzky, Thomas Hendriks, Tiago Amado, Zeno Dhaene, Tim Raphael and Vasileios Tekidis.